 Google Chrome 98.0.4736.0 dev

-To confirm that the Chrome installations were successful in adding the repositories to your repository list.
+To confirm that the Chrome installations successfully added the repositories to your repository list.
 Please run the following dnf repolist command to ensure they are added and active.

 sudo dnf repolist